Updated: December 9, 2024

 How do mortgages in Portugal work?

 The application process begins with an initial approach to the bank or mortgage broker.
-Having an experienced mortgage expert on your side will make the process of securing the best deal for your situation much simpler.
-A no-obligation estimate, or initial assessment follows.
+Having an experienced mortgage expert on your side will make securing the best deal for your situation much simpler.
+A no-obligation estimate or initial assessment follows.

 A six-step process is then laid out, from getting a quote to signing the property deeds and mortgage deeds: